ANewShaman/TraumaOutpatientMonitering/README.md

 ## Project Synopsis

-Refer to TraumaOutpatientMonitoring_Synopsis.pdf for a brief overview of the project goals, components, features, and usage
+Refer to [📄 TraumaOutpatientMonitoring_Synopsis.pdf](TraumaOutpatientMonitoring_Synopsis.pdf) for a brief overview of the project goals, components, features, and usage

 ## Components Used
 - ESP32 Dev Module